marat-gainullin/rock-paper-scissors/README.md

 Exponential strategy has a disadvantage while selecting among uniformly succeesive tools.
 So, non uniform range strategy is used as for now.

 ### Extension
-If you want to add tools (weapons) and transform the game into another game, you should add new tools to the `Tool` enumeration and re-implement `Round.winner()` method.
+If you want to add tools (weapons) and transform the game into another game, you should add new tools to the `Tool` enumeration and `Tool.BEATED` map.
 Also, you should refactor `Round` tests.

-The example of what you have to do to extend the game is on the "extension" branch.

 ## Install
 The game requires Java 8 to run.